Stairlifts 101 – Considerations for Purchasing a Stairlift

 Electric vs. Battery Operated Stairlifts

 All stairlifts need a grounded household source (120V) of electricity to operate.
-While most stairlifts sold in homes today are battery powered, they too require an electric source for recharging the battery.
+While most stairlifts sold in homes today are battery powered, they need this source for recharging the battery.
 Battery life can last anywhere from 3-6 yrs. depending on the loads carried and their usage.
 To extend battery life, the lift should run almost daily.
 And in places where stairlift usage may be occasional (e.g., summer cottages, public buildings), a totally electric powered lift is generally recommended over a battery powered model.

 Stairway Storage